arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 getRemoteCertificate(callback: AsyncCallback\<[X509CertRawData](#x509certrawdata9)\>): void

-Obtains the digital certificate of the server after a TLSSocket connection is established.
+Obtains the digital certificate of the server after a TLS socket connection is established.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Communication.NetStack